jhaywoo6/Vulcan_Fry/readme.txt

 The program will not be affected by the E-stop, so you can finish these steps when its safe to do so.

 Step 1: Test Parameters
-  You will be prompted to enter a test name in the first text entry box and a target flow rate in the second text entry box.
+  You will be prompted to enter a test name in the first text entry box and a target temperature in the second text entry box.
   Tap the box to bring up the on-screen keyboard.
 If the keyboard does not appear, check that on-screen keyboard is turned on in the accessibility settings, located on the top right bar.
 Look for the person icon.
-  Type in the test name and the target flow rate in gallons per second.
+  Type in the test name and the target temperature in gallons per second.
   Hit enter on the on-screen keyboard to advance to the next screen.

 Step 2: Verify Parameters